OpenEvalProject/evals/manuscripts/elife-41415/v2/manuscript.md

 ## Abstract

-10.7554/eLife.41415.001 Processing bodies (PBs) are cytoplasmic mRNP granules that assemble via liquid–liquid phase separation and are implicated in the decay or storage of mRNAs.
+Processing bodies (PBs) are cytoplasmic mRNP granules that assemble via liquid–liquid phase separation and are implicated in the decay or storage of mRNAs.
 How PB assembly is regulated in cells remains unclear.
 Previously, we identified the ATPase activity of the DEAD-box protein Dhh1 as a key regulator of PB dynamics and demonstrated that Not1, an activator of the Dhh1 ATPase and member of the CCR4-NOT deadenylase complex inhibits PB assembly in vivo (Mugler et al., 2016).
 Here, we show that the PB component Pat1 antagonizes Not1 and promotes PB assembly via its direct interaction with Dhh1.
-Intriguingly, in vivo PB dynamics can be recapitulated in vitro , since Pat1 enhances the phase separation of Dhh1 and RNA into liquid droplets, whereas Not1 reverses Pat1-Dhh1-RNA condensation.
+Intriguingly, in vivo PB dynamics can be recapitulated in vitro, since Pat1 enhances the phase separation of Dhh1 and RNA into liquid droplets, whereas Not1 reverses Pat1-Dhh1-RNA condensation.
 Overall, our results uncover a function of Pat1 in promoting the multimerization of Dhh1 on mRNA, thereby aiding the assembly of large multivalent mRNP granules that are PBs.

 ## Introduction